-A recip saw, invented by the Milwaukee Electric Tool Corporation in the 1950s and branded Sawzall, is used mainly for demolition.
+A reciprocating saw--also known as a "recip saw" or "hognose saw"--was invented by the Milwaukee Electric Tool Corporation in the 1950s and branded Sawzall, is used mainly for demolition.
 While this word is generally anathema in a restoration context, I’ve seen many wonderful old homes chopped up into rental units where what once were doors have been studded up and drywalled over.
 Then there are the original basements retrofitted with awful 1970s paneling and landscapes littered with rusting store-bought metal sheds.

 Chances are very good that as an old-house restorer, you’ll need to take some things apart before you can have a shot at putting them back together, and the tool for this go-hard-or-go-home work is a reciprocating saw.

-For cutting through most construction-related material, I use a 10" “demolition” blade.
+For cutting through most construction-related material, I use a 10" “demolition” blade on my reciprocating saw.
 Designed to take a beating, these blades’ small, hook-shaped teeth are configured for cutting the hodgepodge of nail-embedded wood, plaster, drywall, and just about anything else you’ll find.

 Restoration projects often require rough carpentry—a floor has been damaged by a longtime leak; a porch is falling apart; the bathroom floor framing has been eviscerated by previous plumbers.
 A circular saw is the go-to tool for cross-cutting and ripping framing members and sheet stock like plywood.

-A circ saw is also the tool you need for removing a damaged floorboard.
-(Make two passes down the length of the damaged board—enough to get a bar in there—then carefully pry the two pieces free.
-Removing the bottom of the groove on your replacement piece lets you easily lay it into the void.)
-Setting the saw to the right depth and keeping a keen eye on the blade will enable you to make the precise cut required for this project because you want to cut up to—but not into—the adjoining floorboard.
+Setting the circular saw to the right depth and keeping a keen eye on the blade will enable you to make the precise cut required for removing damaged floorboard because you want to cut up to—but not into—the adjoining floorboard.
 This is one of the many reasons I like worm drives: Despite weighing nearly twice that of a sidewinder, the blade is on the left, so as a right-hander, I can see what I’m doing without craning my neck over the saw.

 If there’s a core to my tool setup, it’s the miter saw.
 While it can be used for cross-cutting framing, angling pergola rafters, or slamming through umpteen fire-blocks, it is primarily a finish tool I rely on for trim—base, casing, chair rail, crown—and my standard is a 12" dual bevel sliding compound miter saw.